 The conference brings together leaders, experts, academics and civil society activists from Africa and other continents

-Cabinet has approved the country’s bid to host the International Conference on Aids and Sexually Transmitted Infection in Africa (ICASA) in 2021.
+Uganda has won the bid the host the International Conference on AIDS and Sexually Transmitted Infection in Africa (ICASA) in December 2021.

 The target of ICASA is to achieve an AIDS-free Africa

 According to the World Health Organisation (WHO), in Uganda, the prevalence of HIV among adults (15-64 years) is 6.2%, which is equivalent to 1.2 million people of the same age bracket that are living with HIV in the country.